-- 5. As noted, the EC's responses have provided additional confirmation of the complainants' case even though the complainants' first submissions were more than sufficient and no additional confirmation was required.
-The confirmation has followed a consistent pattern: the EC has repeatedly submitted information supposedly in support of its positions, but each time the EC's information is both consistent with the existence of a moratorium, and indeed provide further support for complainants' contentions that the EC has adopted a moratorium and has failed to process applications without "undue delay." - 6.
+- 2. The EC's submissions have provided additional confirmation of the complainants' case even though the complainants' first submissions were more than sufficient and no additional confirmation was required.
+The confirmation has followed a consistent pattern: the EC has repeatedly submitted information supposedly in support of its positions, but each time the EC's information is both consistent with the existence of a moratorium, and indeed provide further support for complainants' contentions that the EC has adopted a moratorium and has failed to process applications without "undue delay." - 3.
 The first U.S. submission provided overwhelming evidence that the EC adopted and maintained a moratorium under both its deliberate release and novel food directives.
 EC officials and bodies from across the range of EC institutions the Commission, the Council, the Parliament, and member States have acknowledged the existence of the moratorium.
-Giving just one example, Commissioner Byrne, when speaking to the member States in February 2003, said that "we must lift the moratorium."
-Although no further confirmation is needed, we are attaching one further official acknowledgment of the moratorium.
-We do so only because the EC in this dispute has claimed ignorance of the moratorium, and has asked us to explain it.
-We will refer to Exhibit US-147.
-This exhibit is from a French Government website.
-The exhibit asks and answer the question, "What is the de facto moratorium on GMOs?".
-Hopefully it will save time as we go through the questions and answers this afternoon.
-Earlier, the EC stated that it wanted to ask the United States what the moratorium is.
-We would suggest that if the EC wants a definition, the EC should refer to this exhibit, which describes the moratorium, at least in the view of the Government of France.
-Indeed, as the United States has noted before, it is only in the context of this dispute that the EC denies the existence of the moratorium.
+Although no further confirmation is needed, the United States is providing one further official acknowledgment of the moratorium.
+The United States does so only because the EC in this dispute has claimed ignorance of the moratorium, and has asked the complainants to explain it.
+The exhibit, from a French Government website, asks and answer the question, "What is the de facto moratorium on GMOs?"
+The United States suggests that if the EC wants a definition of the moratorium, the EC should refer to this exhibit, which describes the moratorium, at least in the view of the Government of France. - 4.
+The first U.S. submission went on to explain that the moratorium was inconsistent with various provisions of the SPS Agreement: Articles 2.2, 2.3, 5.1, 5.5, 7, and 8 and Annexes B and C. Among other things, the United States explained that many of the product applications caught up in the moratorium had received positive risk assessments from the EC's own scientific committees.
+But then those applications failed to make further progress when the applications reached a political level in particular, when the EC refused to submit the applications to a vote by member States in the EC's regulatory committee. - 5.
+The EC in its first submission attempted to rebut the U.S. prima facie case by arguing that any and all delays were the result of legitimate scientific questions, and by relying on certain exhibits to its first submission.
+Those exhibits contained chronologies of the approval process for a number of products, along with only a small selection of the underlying documents cited in the chronologies. - 6.
+As the United States explained at the first substantive meeting, the EC's chronologies were perfectly consistent with the existence of a moratorium.
+The chronologies showed some questions from regulators and some responses, and some progress, but at the end of the day no decisions were made.
+Moreover, certain chronologies contained lengthy, unjustified gaps - of over two years - for which no explanation other than the EC's adoption of a moratorium were plausible.